abertschi/postcards/README.md

 - Entry `i` contains text, and entry `i+1` contains the relative location of the picture.
 - `For all i modulo 2 == 0`, `i >= 0`
-- The location of the image consist of the `folder` path set in `config.json` and the location in the yaml file.
+- The absolute location of the image consist of the `folder` path set in `config.json` and the location in the yaml file.

+The coresponding entries are removed from the YAML file if a postcard is sent.

 #### Example
 ```
 $ postcards-yaml send --config ./config.json
 ```

-#### Verify yaml file
+#### Verify YAML file
-You can verify the yaml file with `postcards-yaml verify`.
+You can verify the YAML file with `postcards-yaml verify`.
-This command checks that all pictures exist and the yaml has the proper format.
+This command checks that all pictures exist and the YAML has the proper format.

 ### Plugin: postcards-pexels
 Send postcards with random pictures from www.pexels.com.